leftos/nba-stats-tracker/NBA 2K12 Correct Team Stats/Readme.txt

 	You can also view a Scouting Report of any team, in natural language, commenting on their pros and cons based on their stat rankings in the league, preparing you for a game against them.

+Export to CSV
+	You can also export any individual team's stats, averages and rankings to a CSV file, if you'd like.
+You can also export the whole league's team stats and averages into a big table that works exactly like NBA 2K12's Team Stats screen, if you import them into a spreadsheet, database or table editing tool like Excel.

 Custom Leagues
+	You can also use all the features this tool offers with any custom league up to 30 teams (such as a local league, a league between friends, a college league, etc.) Go to File > Create Custom League, enter the names of the league's teams, and the tool switches into custom mode.
+In Custom Mode, all Team Stats are directly editable so that you can enter the current league stats.
+Just make sure you click on "Save Team" after you finish changing the values manually for each team, and of course "Save To Disk" when you're done with the whole league.

+	Then, after each game, you can use the "Update with new Box Score" feature to have the tool automatically add the box score to the proper stats.

+	The rest of the features work as well.
+You can get averages and rankings, Scout Reports (they'll only make sense though if the league has 25 to 30 teams), and export team and league stats to CSV.

+	The Custom Leagues feature works for Team Stats files you've saved from NBA 2K12 Saves, if you feel the need to experiment with the Team Stats directly instead of just updating with Box Scores.
+You can then inject the changes back into your savegame.
+Be really careful though, as this feature, if not used carefully, can screw up your save.
+Always keep backups, and remember that the tool, each time you update an Association file either with a Box Score or with an injection, makes a backup of the file before the changes that you can find in the same folder, with the same name, and the added extension ".bak".
+This, however, could still be keeping a backup of an already screwed up save if you mess around with the edits too much, so always keep a manual backup of a save you know that works, in another folder.

 Known Issues
 	The tool only works during the first season & playoffs of each career.